• Skip to primary navigation

 Simple and quick homemade cherry sauce made with either sweet or sour cherries, fresh, canned, or frozen cherries.

-jar with cherries in sauce with a spoon in it.
+cherry sauce in a jar with a spoon in it.

 I am still trying to get through the last of my sweet cherries...
 So many of them this year, and I picked as many as I could reach.